Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 > Explain the difference between `page` and `widget`.

+1. Page

-A `page` is a very high-level widget that stands for the web-page (or screen) and combines all the UI units.
-Neither the `high-level widgets` nor `low-level widgets` know where they are used and placed - this is what the `page` purpose in.
-Each `feature` should consist at least of one page, meaning that the feature is presented by several pages in the UI.
+A `page` is the widget that properly combines the high-level widgets.
+Represents the web page or screen of the application.
+These widgets lay under the `module_name/presentation/pages` folder.
+Each module should consist of at least one page.

 > Explain the difference between `low-level` and `high-level` widgets.

-1. Low-level widgets.
+2. Low-level widgets.

 `Low-level widgets` are highly-reusable widgets that should only present the given data.
+This type of widgets can contain only common presentation logic.
+For example, the logic of displaying the given points as a graph. `Low-level widgets` should not contain any project-specific functionality.
 The most common approach is using the `low-level widgets` to create `high-level widgets` that will properly configure them for different needs.
-See more details about high-level widgets in the [Widget structure organization](03_widget_structure_organization.md) document.

-2. High-level widgets
+3. High-level widgets.

-`High-level widgets` are used to actually display the data for a user.
-Commonly, these widgets use `low-level widgets` as a building components to create the required view.
-Also, these widgets should accept the `view model`.
-See [Widget structure organization](03_widget_structure_organization.md) document to get more information about `high-level` widgets.

-So, to sum up:

-1. Page - the widget that properly combines the high-level widgets.
-Represents the web page or screen of the application.
-These widgets lay under the `module_name/presentation/pages` folder.
-2. High-level widgets - the widgets that may, or may not, consist of low-level widgets and properly configure them.
-It should accept the `view model` on input.
+`High-level widgets` are specific to the Metrics Web Application widgets that use `MetricsTheme` for coloring and `view model` as input.
+Should use low-level widgets as much as possible.
 High-level widgets can obtain any other params like `ThemeStrategy` to make it more testable.
-3. Low-level widgets - the configurable widgets that simply displays the data.
-They should accept the Dart's native types, like `int`, `String`, `Point`, `bool` (can accept types from any UI packages if necessary).
-They should be highly reusable.
-Low-level widgets should be placed under the `common/presentation` package.

-> Explain the way of using the `strings` in the widgets and where to place them.
+See [Widget structure organization](03_widget_structure_organization.md) document to get more information about `high-level` and `low-level` widgets.

+### Strings

 Once we have widgets, we probably have some constant texts in them like titles, descriptions, error messages, etc. To make these strings reusable in different parts of our application like tests or even `ci integrations module`, we should extract strings to the separate classes.
 Commonly, we have a single class with strings for a module, and it is placed under the `module_name/presentation/strings` folder.
 Another reason to extract the strings into the separate class is translations.
 To add translations to our application, we have to wrap each string into `Intl.message` method from the [intl](https://pub.dev/packages/intl) package.
 So, if strings from our application will be placed into one file per module, it will be easier to integrate the translations, by changing the static fields to static getters.

-> Explain the main principles of creating/editing widgets.

-As all widgets we create are divided into `low-level` and `high-level`, then we should examine the process of creating these types separately.
-The below statements are the short description of the widgets creating process.
-See the [Widget structure organization document](03_widget_structure_organization.md) for more details about creating a new widget.

-To create a `high-level` widget, we commonly should use the `low-level` widgets in the implementation and create a `view model` for this widget.

-To create a `low-level` widget, we should implement the widget that will be highly-configurable and reusable in different parts of the application.

-## Widget structure
+## Presentation module structure
 > Create the class diagram explaining the structure of widgets.

 Let's consider a class diagram explaining the structure of widgets in the Metrics Web Application: